Redland Bay

 Redland Bay lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the estimated population for the Redland Bay statistical area (Lv2) is around 19,158, reflecting a growth of 2,102 people since the 2021 Census.
-This increase represents a 12.3% rise from the previous population count of 17,056.
-The change was inferred from an estimated resident population of 18,854 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 827 validated new addresses since the Census date.
-The population density ratio for Redland Bay (SA2) is 410 persons per square kilometer, indicating significant space per person and potential room for further development.
-The area's growth of 12.3% since the 2021 census exceeded both the SA4 region average of 8.2% and the national average.
-Population growth in Redland Bay (SA2) was primarily driven by interstate migration, contributing approximately 45.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Redland Bay's population is estimated at around 19,142 as of Feb 2026.
+This reflects an increase of 2,086 people (12.2%) since the 2021 Census, which reported a population of 17,056 people.
+The change is inferred from the resident population of 18,854, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 870 validated new addresses since the Census date.
+This level of population equates to a density ratio of 410 persons per square kilometer, providing significant space per person and potential room for further development.
+The suburb of Redland Bay's 12.2% growth since the 2021 census exceeded the SA4 region (8.3%), along with the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 45.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

 Frequently Asked Questions - Population